bcfuchs/geokey_hack/README.md

 This is the code from my contribution to the GeoKey code sprint—an application for geokey that lets you turn twitter into a data collection tool for geokey.

 The application needs to be set up on a server and run as a cronjob.
-It will harvest a twitter stream, extract tweets with a given hashtag that have been sent to your account, and add them (including an image if present) to your GeoKey projec.t
+It will harvest a twitter stream, extract tweets with a given hashtag that have been sent to your account, and add them (including an image if present) to your GeoKey project

 The code is a proof-of-concept written in a day, so a) no error-checking , b) no guarantees.